axoflow/axosyslog-core-docs/content/shared/chunk/option-source-multi-line-prefix.md

 | Type:    | regular expression starting with the ^ character |
 | Default: | empty string                                     |

 *Description:* Use the `multi-line-prefix()` option to process multi-line messages, that is, log messages that contain newline characters (for example, Tomcat logs).
 Specify a string or regular expression that matches the beginning of the log messages (always start with the **^** character).
 Use as simple regular expressions as possible, because complex regular expressions can severely reduce the rate of processing multi-line messages.
-If the `multi-line-prefix()` option is set, {{% productparam "abbrev" %}} ignores newline characters from the source until a line matches the regular expression again, and treats the lines between the matching lines as a single message.
+If the `multi-line-prefix()` option is set, {{% param "product.abbrev" %}} ignores newline characters from the source until a line matches the regular expression again, and treats the lines between the matching lines as a single message.
 See also the `multi-line-garbage()` option.

 {{% include-headless "wnt/tip-multi-line-output.md" %}}